SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Yash-Sharma.md

 NDCube is a SunPy-affiliated package for generalized handling, manipulating and visualizing N-dimensional astronomical data.
 Currently, the translations between the pixel indices and the real world coordinates are described by the FITS-standard World Coordinate System (FITS-WCS).
 However, other standards for WCS also exist, such as generalized WCS (gWCS) developed by astropy.
 In order to support gWCS, and other WCSs in the near future, an API was proposed, in which all such WCSs were required to propose a given set of API endpoints, thereby facilitating the use of different types of WCSs that exist, and abstracting the inner methods, without adding overhead to work with these methods.

 This document proposes to add the support for APE14 in NDCube, which is a SunPy-affiliated project.
 In order to support both FITS-WCS and gWCS and hence support more future WCSs libraries, this project aims to convert the ndcube package to use a  common WCS API.
-The new API has already been outlined by astropy’s APE14.
+The new API has already been outlined by astropy's APE14.
 Implementing support for APE14 will enable ndcube to use FITS-WCS and gWCS independently and hence increase the power and scope of the ndcube package.
 With this new feature, ndcube will become better placed to serve a wider array of n-dimensional data analysis needs from multiple astronomical communities.

 ## Breakdown of the project